 Understanding Access to Work and how to make use of it

-We have been working with the scheme since it started and so have learned a lot.
+We have been working with the scheme since it started and so we have learned a lot.

-Here are some steps and guidelines on to how to access the support you need with an Access to Work grant.
+Here is some guidance on to how to access the support you need with an Access to Work grant.

 It should be noted that the process can take up to six months from application to receiving your grant.

-If you are looking for strategies to help you, we would recommend using the My Genius Finder™ tool – this will give suggested strategies to work on whilst the application is being processed.
+If you are looking for strategies to help you, we would recommend using the My Genius Finder™ tool – this will provide you some strategies to work on whilst the application is being processed.

 Please note.
-You do NOT need to have a formal diagnosis to apply for Access to Work funding.
+You do NOT need to have a formal diagnosis to apply for an Access to Work grant.

 You do need to be one of the following